 The winners of these awards will then be able to prove that they combine technical merit with service excellence, by proudly displaying their winner’s logo reflecting this fact.

-The ceremony will take place at a gala dinner in January 2018.
+The ceremony will take place at a gala dinner on 25 January 2018 at the Royal Lancaster Hotel, London.
 You can reserve your table online now and pay in November 2017!
 Table booking and invoicing options can be found online here.

 The shortlists (based on technical analysis by Moneyfacts) will be announced in September 2017 and the consumer surveys will run between 2 October and 17 November 2017.